 Gorges State Park is located just over 50 miles southwest of Asheville, near the border with South Carolina.

-It’s nestled amongst the Chattahoochee National Forest, Nantahala National Forest, and Pisgah National Forest.
+It’s nestled among the Chattahoochee National Forest, Nantahala National Forest, and Pisgah National Forest.

 This park is home to rugged river, towering rock faces, and the sort of beautiful waterfalls that coincide with such things.